 So you may ask where do I start?

-There are a number of points to consider when you write your family history book.
+There are several points to consider when you write your family history book.

 I will explore what needs to be considered so that you will create a family history book that you can be proud of.